 Expected agricultural commodity prices can influence production decisions of farmers and ranchers on planted/harvested acreage of crops or inventory of livestock and thus, affect the supply of agricultural commodities.
-Greater area of planted/harvested acreage and increased crop yields for some crops in recent years have contributed to increased supply, which exceeded demand.
-Also impacting yields are the growing conditions that are sensitive to weather conditions.
-Although not generally affected by weather, livestock and dairy prices are linked to crop prices as feed is a significant input cost to these producers.
+Actual production levels are sensitive to weather conditions that may impact production yields.
+Livestock and dairy profitability are influenced by crop prices as feed is a significant input to animal agriculture.

-Global economic conditions and weather volatility in key agricultural production regions can influence demand for food and agricultural products.
-Therefore, U.S. exports and imports shift to reflect changes in trade policies, world population and economic growth.
+Global economic conditions, government actions (including tariffs, war, and response to disease) and weather volatility in key agricultural production regions can influence export and import flows of agricultural products between countries.
+U.S. exports and imports may periodically shift to reflect short-term disturbances to trade patterns and long-term trends in world population demographics.
 Also impacting U.S. agricultural trade are global agricultural and commodity supplies and prices, changes in the value of the U.S. dollar and the government support for agriculture.